Skip to content

 /g>

-Even though genetics play a 5% role in getting cholesterol issues, a lot of the credit goes to the poor lifestyle.
-Therefore, in this article, we have concluded everything you should know regarding good and bad cholesterol levels and a 7-day Low Cholesterol Diet Plan so you can live healthy and happy.
+Even though genetics play a role in having cholesterol issues, a lot of the credit goes to the poor lifestyle.
+Therefore, in this article, we have concluded everything you should know regarding good and bad cholesterol levels and a 7-day Low Cholesterol Diet Plan to live healthy and happy.

-Before we give you the diet plan, you need to understand this disease and how cholesterol levels rise.
-Then we'll tell you the foods you can incorporate into your diet to control these rising levels, with a full planned 7-day diet plan to help you control your cholesterol so your heart can keep pumping blood to your organs effectively and efficiently.
+Before giving you the diet plan, you must understand this disease and how cholesterol levels rise.
+Then we'll tell you the foods you can incorporate into your diet to control these rising levels, with a fully planned 7-day diet plan to help you control your cholesterol so your heart can keep pumping blood to your organs effectively and efficiently.

 How Do Cholesterol Levels Rise?